 To prevent the cream cheese frosting from melting, let it cool for at least 30 minutes before frosting the sourdough cake.

-If you aren’t a fan of cream cheese frosting, consider topping your old fashioned apple cake with a batch of fluffy Swiss meringue buttercream instead.
+If you aren’t a fan of cream cheese frosting, consider topping your sourdough discard apple cake with a batch of fluffy Swiss meringue buttercream instead.

 If your baked sourdough dessert turns out dry, it may be because it baked for too long or overmixed the batter.